winitzki/scall/README.md

 8. Extend Dhall on the Scala side (with no changes to the Dhall language definition) so that certain Dhall types or values may be interpreted via custom Scala code.
 9. Avoid beta-normalizing under lambda when that would increase the size of a Dhall function body.
-This is needed to operate efficiently on literal arguments (function body should not be fully rbeta-normalized until applied to a literal argument).
+This is needed to operate efficiently on literal arguments (function body should not be fully beta-normalized until applied to a literal argument).
 10. Detect Dhall functions that will ignore some (curried) arguments when given certain values of literal arguments, and implement laziness to make code more efficient.
-Detect fixpoints of Dhall functions under fold, and stop the iteration early.
+With that, detect fixpoints of Dhall functions under `List/fold` and stop the iteration early.
 11. Implement some elementary functions for Natural more efficiently (probably no need to change Dhall language), such as gcd, div_mod, int_sqrt.
-12. Implement numerical functions for rational numbers (instead of floating-point).
+12. Implement numerical functions for rational numbers and for floating-point numbers.
 13. Implement higher-kinded types, heterogeneous lists, dependently-typed lists, etc., if possible.
 14. `assert` should be more powerful.
 Enable comparing types, enable associative simplification, product and co-product rewriting.